Excel Formula To Calculate Time Worked

 =NETWORKDAYS(start date,end date)*working hour per day

-The Formula we are using:
+The Formula we used:

 =NETWORKDAYS(B5,C5)*8